syncfusion-content/xamarin-docs/Xamarin/AutoComplete/DataTemplateSelector.md

 ---
 layout: post
-title: DataTemplateSelector of Syncfusion Xamarin.Forms SfAutoComplete
+title: DataTemplateSelector in Xamarin.Forms SfAutoComplete | Syncfusion
-description: This section will discribes about how to use a DataTemplateSelctor  for Xamarin.Forms SfAutoComplete
+description: This section describes how to use a DataTemplateSelector for Xamarin.Forms SfAutoComplete control
 platform: Xamarin
 control: SfAutoComplete
 documentation: ug